deBasMan21/deBasMan21/README.md

 ### Hi there 👋
-My name is Bas Buijsen and i am currently a software engineering student at Avans University Of Applied Siences Breda.
+My name is Bas Buijsen and i am currently a software engineering student at Avans Breda.
 <br/>
 - I’m working on ShareMyCar and Praktijk Hoogbegaafd
 - I’m learning Angular